slsa-framework/slsa/docs/use-cases/consuming-third-party-software.md

 ## Consuming third party software

 A developer (e.g. FooCo) using third party software (e.g. HowDo developed by HowInc) wants to ensure it hasn’t been tampered with before using it.
-They could take these steps to protect the organisation from the software they consume without having to rely on any trust in intermediate package repositories.
+They could take these steps to protect the organization from the software they consume without having to rely on any trust in intermediate package repositories.

 | Subject   | Description                   |
 |:----------|:------------------------------|